 Federal Strategic Action Plan

-The Federal Strategic Action Plan on Services to Victims of Human Trafficking in the United States (Plan) is part of the Obama Administration’s ongoing efforts to combat human trafficking at home and abroad.
+The Federal Strategic Action Plan on Services to Victims of Human Trafficking in the United States (Plan) highlights ongoing efforts to combat human trafficking at home and abroad.
 In commemoration of the 150th anniversary of the Emancipation Proclamation, the Administration reaffirmed the American values of freedom and equality by asking federal agencies to develop a plan to strengthen services for victims of human trafficking in the United States.
-In a September 2012 address at the Clinton Global Initiative, President Obama announced:

 - Align efforts by promoting strategic and coordinated services for victims at the federal, regional, state, territorial, tribal and local levels.